-Standard & Poor's conducted an actuarial analysis on historical data provided by the originator to assess the credit risk of the pool, following the methodology explained in "Securitizing Spanish-Originated Loans to Small and Midsize Enterprises" (see "Criteria Referenced").
+Standard & Poor's conducted an actuarial analysis of historical data provided by the originator to assess the credit risk of the pool.

-The data included quarterly cumulative default rates by year of origination and recoveries rates.
-Two different sets of data were provided: one where the definition of default is more than 90 days unpaid and another where it is more than 180 days past due.
+The data provided by SAN included quarterly cumulative default rates by year of origination and recovery rates.
+Two different sets of data were provided: one where the definition of default is more than 90 days unpaid, and another where it is more than 180 days unpaid.